Phase transitions in time complexity of Brownian circuits: State-transition dynamics and first passage time in Brownian circuits

 and obtain the effective one-dimensional equation

-In contrast to the complete tree, the hypercube does not exhibit a global balance between forward and backward transitions: the effective drift changes sign as $l$ varies.
-Consequently, as shown later, the hypercube does not exhibit an easy-hard phase transition.
-Instead, the mean FPT grows exponentially with $N$ for all values of $\gamma_+/\gamma_-$.
+In contrast to the complete tree, the hypercube does not exhibit a global balance between forward and backward transitions: The effective drift changes sign as $l$ varies.
+Consequently, as will be shown later, the hypercube does not exhibit an easy--hard phase transition.
+Instead, the mean FPT increases exponentially with $N$ for all values of $\gamma_+/\gamma_-$.